conda-forge/conda-forge.github.io/src/maintainer/conda_forge_yml.rst

       # toggle for freeing up some extra space on the default Azure Pipelines
       # linux image before running the Docker container for building
       free_disk_space: False
-      # toggle for creating a 10G swap file on the default Azure Pipelines
+      # Option for creating a swap file on the default Azure Pipelines
       # linux image before running the Docker container for building
-      make_10G_swap: False
+      # for example, use 10G to create a 10G swap file
+      make_swap: 0

 .. _self-hosted_azure-config: